 What are the key benefits of following nutritional guidelines?

-Following nutritional guidelines helps you eat well and feel better.
+Nutritional guidelines are statements about the usefulness of food.
 It prevents diseases and boosts energy.
 Knowing these guidelines is key to eating healthier.

 How can I identify nutrient-dense foods?

 Nutrient-dense foods are packed with vitamins and minerals.
 They have fewer calories but more nutrients.
-Examples include dark greens, whole grains, lean proteins, and many fruits and veggies.
+And A diet rich in dark greens, whole grains, lean proteins, and many fruits and veggies.

 Why is balancing macronutrients important?

-Balancing carbs, proteins, and fats is vital for energy and health.
+For energy levels and health, you need to balance the carbs, proteins, and fats.
 Each one has a special role in your body.
 Knowing how to balance them is crucial for a good diet.

 What are some essential vitamins I should include in my diet?